508 789 4829

 For many years, the letters “AI” and the phrase “dot-a-i” have referred to Adobe’s widely used application named Adobe Illustrator, and to the file name extension for the files we create using that software.
-But from now on, we’ll need to clarify which one we’re talking about: Adobe Illustrator or Artificial Intelligence.
+But from now on, we’ll need to clarify (disambiguate) between them to define which one we’re talking about: Adobe Illustrator or Artificial Intelligence.

 This is a discussion of AI (as in Artificial Intelligence) centered on generative AI for imagery rather than for text or audio generation, or any of the MANY other rapidly expanding uses to which AI is (and going to be) put (list too massive to include here).
 And this discussion is only one more opinion among millions.